 Contested or Uncontested?

-Whether your divorce is contested or uncontested will have a huge impact on the divorce process, which is why the Virginia divorce process outlined below is organized according to the uncontested divorce process and the contested divorce process.
+Whether your divorce is contested or uncontested will have a huge impact on the divorce process.
+For this reason, we’ve broken up the process into two separate articles:

 Step 1: Residency Requirement